heroesofnft/hero-docs/team.md

 Creative Director/Story Developer; Bachelor’s degree in English Language and Literature, Masters degree in Journalism and Media Communications.
 Speaks four languages and worked as a Music Journalist.
 Twitter: @suwithlemon

-Art Director / Illustrator and has over 11 years of experience at game and animation production industry.&#x20;

-Concept Artist/ Illustrator has over 8 years of experience designing characters and environments.

 Marketing Manager; Bachelor's Degree in Political Science and Public Administration, worked in different NGOs and international organizations for 4 years.
 Twitter: @CaesarJulius0